- This event has passed.

 Many researchers now seriously consider the possibility that computers will show intelligence equal to our own within a few decades – with profound implications for us all.
 How will we communicate with them, and they with us?
 Will they achieve human-like sentience and affective states as well as human-like cleverness?
 Will natural and artificial intelligence come to co-operate smoothly or are we heading for uneasy coexistence?
 The CETC seminar brings together experts in machine learning and emerging AI applications for a glimpse of the no longer so distant future.

-Rupert is a data scientist and software engineer with a background in machine learning, analytics and numerical modelling. https://www.linkedin.com/in/rupertthomas1/
+Rupert is a data scientist and software engineer with a background in machine learning, analytics and numerical modelling.
+He completed a PhD at Southampton University where he looking at the intersection between cell biology and electronics.
+At TTP he consults across the medical, industrial and security sectors, with a particular focus on building smart systems. https://www.linkedin.com/in/rupertthomas1/

 Prof José Hernández-Orallo, Technical University of Valencia, currently Leverhulme Centre, Cambridge